serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 * Enumerate your target's parent and subsidiary companies and their domains, as well as any third-party SAAS they may use
 * Identify domains with weak SPF and DMARC configurations
 * You may be able to bypass "EXTERNAL" filters by spoofing parent and subsidiary companies
-* You may be able to spoof a trusted SAAS to harvest credentials or entice a download
+* You may be able to spoof a trusted SAAS to harvest credentials or entice a download (note: there are legal considerations around spoofing a third-party unrelated to your engagement)

-_Note that you may face legal hurdles attempting to impersonate companies not within your scope.
-You will want to clear this with your point of contact beforehand to ensure that any incidents are not escalated beyond your target organisation._

 If you're an organisation: